tkatz123/project-portfolio/README.md

 - `projects` — every project card **and** its detail page
 - `contact` — the Contact section copy

-Anything wrapped in `[PLACEHOLDER: ...]` is stub content — search the file for `PLACEHOLDER` to find everything left to fill in.

 ### Replace the resume

-`public/resume.pdf` is a clearly-marked placeholder file.
-Drop your real resume over it (keep the name `resume.pdf`).
+`public/resume.pdf` is the file served by the download button.
+Drop a new resume over it (keep the name `resume.pdf`) — the button always saves it to the visitor's machine as `Tyler_Katz_Resume.pdf` regardless of the source filename (set in `components/Resume.tsx`).

 ### Replace the headshot